-How does the Vaccination Equilibrium change with model parameters?
-In particular, how does vaccine effectiveness affect the Vaccination Equilibrium?
+How does vaccine effectiveness affect the Vaccination Equilibrium?
 I propose three notions of effectiveness, each focusing on one dimension of a vaccine.
 I then adopt a first-order dominance change in the relevant distribution or function to capture effectiveness.
-Consider two vaccines A and B. Let their benefit distributions, respectively, be $F_A$ and $F_B$ , their disutility distributions be $G_A$ and $G_B$ , and their infection probability functions be $P_A$ and $P_B$ .
+Consider two vaccines A and B. Let their benefit distributions, respectively, be F_A and F_B , their disutility distributions be G_A and G_B , and their infection probability functions be P_A and P_B .